Afrolumens Project home page linkEnslavement

 Documentation: S.S.
 Rutherford, "The Underground Railroad," in Publications of the Historical Society of Dauphin County, 1928, p.
 7.

-The corner of River and Barbara Streets was the location of a small African American neighborhood that included the home of William M. and Mary Jones, two active conductors on the URR.
-Rudolph Kelker was said to send fugitives to a barn that he owned at that corner, presumably to be taken charge of by the Jones family.
+The corner of River and Barberry (modern day Barbara) Streets was the location of a small African American neighborhood that included the home of William M. and Mary Jones, two active conductors on the URR.
+Rudolph F. Kelker sent fugitives to a barn and stables that he owned at that corner, to be taken charge of by the Jones family.
 The 1850 census shows William.
 M. Jones living on South Street in the Tanner's Alley neighborhood, at the head of a large household of twelve persons.
 His occupation is listed as "doctor."

 Historian Samuel S. Rutherford described William Jones as a "large, well built man, of pure African descent" possessed of "genius, with a large share of cunning."
 He wrote "For many years Mr. Jones was one of the most efficient men connected with the 'Underground Railroad' in this locality.
 He had acquired a thorough knowledge of the routes leading northward, and was always prepared to furnish competent guides.
 His large covered wagon, drawn by two horses and driven by himself in the capacity of rag merchant, was frequently to be met on the roads leading towards Wilkes-Barre or Pottsville."